Research of the Infrared/Submillimeter Group at MPE

 - What Powers Ultraluminous IRAS Galaxies?, R. Genzel et al., ApJ 498, 579 (1998)

 Several open questions concerning active galactic nuclei and their environment are best addressed by our tools of high spatial resolution near-infrared spectroscopy, near-infrared and mm interferometry and mid-infrared spectroscopy.
 Among others, projects have dealt with characterization of cirumnuclear starbursts, distribution and dynamics of circumnuclear gas, and the properties of the obscuring material.
+Recent work has focused on spatially resolving the BLR and hot dust on sub-pc scales through a large program with GRAVITY.

 - Spatially resolved rotation of the broad-line region of a quasar at sub-parsec scale, GRAVITY collaboration et al. Nature 563, 657 (2018)